 Next on the list is over vaccinating your cat with FVRCP.
 This is particularly relevant if your cat is an indoor cat.
 Based on our research, all three of the diseases the FVRCP vaccination addresses are highly contagious, and passed by contact with infected cats, or fecal matter, food bowls, etc. These diseases are serious, and most cats should be vaccinated.
 Kittens are particularly susceptible to serious illness from these same three diseases, which is why a series of vaccinations are typically administrated by your vet for kittens.

+But how often?
 Dr, Lisa Pierson says, “It is very important to understand that the current guidelines state that the FVRCP combination vaccine should not be given more frequently than every 3 years.
 That is not the same as stating “these vaccines should be administered every 3 years.”

 Once a kitten has received two doses of FVRCP (rather than the typically recommended four) plus once as an adult, the question becomes, is repeated vaccinations of FVRPC a risk or beneficial?
 Dr. Pierson’s view that even three years may be too often for an adult cat is because the vaccination has been proven to cause kidney inflammation.
 The prevalence of CKD in cats, unlike wild cats, makes kidney inflammation a damaging consequence of over vaccinating.
 Dr. Pierson observes CKD as the most common threat to cats, especially older ones.
 Unless you board your cat, take your cat to cat shows, or to any place where your cat has contact with cats of unknown health, that may influence the frequency of your cat receiving the FVRCP vaccination, meaning every 3 years, as appropriate.
 Some vets, however, suggest annually.
 Regardless, it’s your call.

-“The viruses used to make vaccines need to be grown in what is called a “cell culture.”
+Why is over vaccinating the FVRCP a potential risk for CKD in our cats?Again referring to Dr. Lisa Pierson: “The viruses used to make vaccines need to be grown in what is called a “cell culture.”
 The cells used to make the FVRCP vaccine are feline (cat) kidney cells.
 When these kidney cells are injected into the cat (along with the vaccine), his immune systems views them as foreign and makes antibodies against them.
 Unfortunately, those antibodies do not know the difference between the injected kidney cells and his own kidney tissue resulting in a potential autoimmune ‘attack’ on his kidneys. (‘Auto’ means ‘self.”)

 Most people become veterinarians because they love animals and want to help them.
 But it is important, as a pet parent, to be informed about your cat’s health, and how to keep them healthy.
 That includes your cat’s diet, annual physicals, sufficient exercise, and vaccinations.